jaapie/vim-colours-dusk/readme.md

 If you have a dotfile repo and are using git and submodules like many other sane people out there, then you probably know what to do and won&rsquo;t even read this readme.
-WHich is cool, I wouldn&rsquo;t either.
+Which is cool, I wouldn&rsquo;t either.

 If you are not doing either, then download the zipball [here](https://github.com/jaapie/vim-colours-dusk/archive/master.zip) and